ppjotrek/ppjotrek/README.md

 ### Hi there 👋

-My name is ppjotrek, and I have Bachelor's degree in Biomedical Engineering, fascinated in Neural Networks and AI in medical field!
+My name is ppjotrek, and I have Bachelor's degree in Biomedical Engineering.
+I'm fascinated in Neural Networks and AI in healthcare.
+My goal is to make people's experience with healthcare better!

 - 🌱 I’m currently learning Mobile development & pytorch
 - 👯 I’m looking to collaborate on any healthcare-related projects!